 Bill Feehely is an actor with numerous credits, a founding member of Actors Bridge Ensemble, a stage director, and was a longtime professor at Belmont University’s theatre department from which he recently retired.

-Brandon Flowers has contributed to such hit network television shows as NBC’s Who Do You Think You Are? and MTV’s The Ride.
-He manages Watkins’s equipment room along with Kristy West, and introduces students to all the available camera, sound, grip, and lighting equipment.
+Tech I. Brandon received his Bachelor’s Degree in Media Production from MTSU.
+He has contributed to such hit network television shows as NBC’s Who Do You Think You Are?
+And MTV’s The Ride.
+Besides managing our equipment room along with Kristy West, Brandon has taken on the duties of introducing our students to all of the available camera, sound, grip and lighting equipment.

 Dolly Gordon (2010) MA Cinema, University of Southern California AB English (cum laude), Harvard College

 Dolly Gordon works as a script consultant/script editor with A-list and Academy-Award-winning and nominated screenwriters as well as emerging talent.
 She has served as associate producer, director’s assistant and assistant editor on various Hollywood productions, including The Stuntman, The Blue Lagoon, Thief of Hearts, and Listen to Me.
 A member of the Writers Guild West, she also consults with film producers and studios and writes articles on film for the Writers Guild Journal and the Los Angeles Times.

 Scott Hallgren BA Music, University of Miami Certificate, Pacific Northwest Film Scoring IMDB Page